Rebecca Grant: Singing career

 Grant has been singing throughout her acting career.
-At age 16, she was cast as Princess Jasmine in Cornwall's leading Theatre The Hall for Cornwall starring opposite Rick Wakeman and Richard Gauntlett singing Disney favorites such as A Whole New World.
+At age 16, she was cast as Princess Jasmine at the Hall for Cornwall starring opposite Rick Wakeman and Richard Gauntlett singing Disney favorites such as "A Whole New World".
 In J.B.
-Priestley's The Glass Cage she sang a French Ballad at the close of the play.
-In January 2018 she was preselected for a GOYA for her lead role in Emilio Ruiz Barrachina's film 'Yerma' in which she also sang a melody as part of her role.
+Priestley's The Glass Cage she sang a French ballad at the close of the play.
+In January 2018, she was preselected for a GOYA for her lead role in Emilio Ruiz Barrachina's film Yerma in which she also sang a melody as part of her role.

-After a string of regular TV roles (see above) she was scouted by the Jive Aces (UK's Number one Jive Band and Britain's Got Talent semi-finalists) playing a number of UK Jazz Festivals and also appearing with them at London's Iconic Jazz Club; Ronnie Scott's and finally took the stage with them at the Royal Albert Hall opening with Marilyn Monroe's 'I Want To Be Loved By You'.
-Along the way she had also performed with them for the Queen's Jubilee celebrations at Buckingham Palace in 2012.
+After her TV roles, she was scouted by The Jive Aces to play a number of UK jazz festivals, appearing with them at London's Ronnie Scott's Jazz Club, and at the Royal Albert Hall opening with Marilyn Monroe's "I Want To Be Loved By You".
+She also performed with them for the Queen's Jubilee celebrations at Buckingham Palace in 2012.

-In the summer of 2018, Rebecca teamed up with US based Producer, Steve Scrivens to co-produce and star in a newly commissioned Musical Theatre Production being written by BAFTA Award-winning writer, Keith Tutt which is slated to tour the UK in 2020.
-In the meantime under the management of Scrivens she is currently preparing for a UK Music and Dance show under her Musical Stage Name, Rebecca Swing which will feature music of the 1920/30's Swing and Jazz Period in a 21st Century Electro-Swing style.
-She is also booked to star in a show produced by multi-award-winning Israeli Composer & Musical Producer Tomer Adaddi in Boca Raton, Florida in February/March 2019.
+In the summer of 2018, Grant teamed up with US based producer Steve Scrivens to co-produce and star in a newly commissioned musical theatre production being written by BAFTA Award-winning songwriter Keith Tutt, which was slated to tour the UK in 2020.
+Under the management of Scrivens she is preparing for a UK music and dance show under her musical stage name Rebecca Swing, which will feature music of the 1920/30's swing and jazz period in a 21st century electro swing style.
+She was booked to star in a show produced by multi-award-winning Israeli composer and musical producer Tomer Adaddi in Boca Raton, Florida in February and March 2019.